firekind/athena/_sources/index.rst.txt

 Usage
 -----

-The core of this package is the :class:`athena.utils.experiment.Experiment` class, which is used to quickly set up an experiment with various parameters that are to be used for the experiment.
+The core of this package is the :class:`athena.experiment.Experiment` class, which is used to quickly set up an experiment with various parameters that are to be used for the experiment.

 .. code-block:: python